Bachelor of Arts in Behavioral Sciences – Psychology Concentration

-A B.A. degree with a major or minor field concentration in psychology qualifies a person for a variety of entry-level jobs which require the use of “people skills”.
+You might be asking yourself, “What can I do with a Psychology degree?”
+A B.A. degree with a a concentration in psychology from EWU can qualify you for a variety of entry-level jobs which require the use of “people skills.”
 Graduates may assist psychologists and other professionals in community mental health centers, vocational rehabilitation offices, correctional facilities or similar social service agencies.
 Job titles are likely to be something other than “psychologist” which is a professional label and might include case workers, therapy aides, counselors, social workers, rehabilitation assistants, and the like.
 In business, the job titles might be in the areas of sales, marketing and personnel.
-Some management training programs also recognize the value of training in psychology as well.
-However, without additional academic training, opportunities in psychology are somewhat limited.
+Some management training programs also recognize the value of training in psychology.
+However, we encourage additional academic training, in order to expand your employment opportunities.

 Those who pursue further study in psychology might consider exploring career information in any one of the following areas:

-Students with only the B.A. degree with a concentration in psychology and who also meet state certification requirements might qualify to teach psychology at the High School level.
-Surveys have shown nearly two-thirds of all B.A. graduates in this area were eventually working in “for-profit” business settings or in the sales/service sector.
+Surveys have shown nearly two-thirds of all B.A. graduates in this area are eventually working in business settings or in the sales/service sector.
 Such students often possess good research and writing skills, good problem solving ability, and have higher-level thinking ability when it comes to analyzing, synthesizing, and evaluating information.
-Many undergraduate majors find jobs in such fields as:
+Many find jobs in such fields as:

 Pursuing Graduate Study in Psychology

-If you are interested in a career as a psychologist, you have to complete graduate study in psychology.
+If you are interested in a career as a psychologist, you should complete graduate study in psychology.
 Take time to research your choices.
 The program you select should match your interests and level of academic preparation.
 A graduate school’s catalogue, brochures, and web sites are usually the best and most direct source of information about each program and their respective admission requirements.
-However, the Department of BHS suggests that students discuss your plans with your advisor and seek out more information by contacting the American Psychological Association (APA):
+However, it is suggested that you discuss your plans with your advisor and seek out more information by contacting the American Psychological Association (APA):